 In most cases, to apply for an undergraduate or graduate Pathway program, you’ll need to take an IELTS or TOEFL iBT.
 Minimum language requirements are different for each program and degree, so check the requirements on the program pages.
 You won’t need to take these tests before applying to the Academic English, General English, Campus Year Abroad or Study Abroad with English programs.

 When you submit your application, you'll need to provide these documents: Copy(ies) of your academic transcripts and certificates from the last three years of study; A copy of your most recent Secure English Language Test (SELT) certificate.
 A UKVI approved IELTS test may be required for some courses.
 Read more about UKVI IELTS or contact us for more details.
 The test must have been taken within the last two years prior to the start date of your intended academic programme.
-We will need to see the original certificate along with an English translated version school stamp or agent stamp.
+We will need to see the original certificate along with an English translated version stamped by your school or agent.
 For English Language programmes you will just need to provide your SELT certificate.
 For General English courses you will need to provide a copy of your passport.